Slavery in medieval Europe: Secular law

 It was, however, possible to become a freedman or a full citizen; the Corpus, like Roman law, had extensive and complicated rules for manumission of slaves.

 The slave trade in England was officially abolished in 1102.

-In Poland slavery was forbidden in the 15th century; it was replaced by the second enserfment.
+In Poland, slavery was forbidden in the 15th century; it was replaced by the second enserfment.
 In Lithuania, slavery was formally abolished in 1588.

 Canon law

-In fact, there was an explicit legal justification given for the enslavement of Muslims, found in the Decretum Gratiani and later expanded upon by the 14th century jurist Oldradus de Ponte: the Bible states that Hagar, the slave girl of Abraham, was beaten and cast out by Abraham’s wife Sarah.
+In fact, there was an explicit legal justification given for the enslavement of Muslims, found in the Decretum Gratiani and later expanded upon by the 14th century jurist Oldradus de Ponte: the Bible states that Hagar, the slave girl of Abraham, was beaten and cast out by Abraham's wife Sarah.
 The Decretum, like the Corpus, defined a slave as anyone whose mother was a slave.
-Otherwise, the canons were concerned with slavery only in ecclesiastical contexts: slaves were not permitted to marry or to be ordained as clergy.
+Otherwise, the canons were concerned with slavery only in ecclesiastical contexts: slaves for instance were not permitted to be ordained as clergy.